-Best’s rating for TT is maintained at B+ but the ‘negative outlook’ has been lifted and a stable outlook assigned instead.
+Best's rating for TT is maintained at B+ but the‘negative outlook

 Paul Neagle, CEO of TT commented, "We are extremely pleased to see this formal acknowledgement of our rigorous planning processes and business management.
 The AM Best interactive rating is important to the Club because it represents an independent assessment of the Club's continued financial strength, operating performance and market profile."

 The rating is within the premier category that AM Best designates as 'secure' and reflects significant confidence in the future market position of the Club.
 AM Best has factored in both the finite re-insurance contract signed with Swiss Re in May this year (which had the effect of protecting the Club from future claims exposure), and the August announcement of a quota share deal with two of the worlds biggest re-insurers that effectively increased the Club's capacity by over 70% up to 2004.

 Best also recognised the many incentives to re-build the free reserves that have been put in place by the Club, including strict policy rules for new and renewing business, new controls on investment exposure, premium increases and the tough attitude to long term adverse record business.

 Ian Lush, Marketing Director for TT explained that the Club chose AM Best to provide its interactive rating becauseit (AM Best) is the premier rating agency for the insurance sector and is very highly regarded, particularly in the US marketplace which is a key element in TT's plans for expansion.ENDSFurther information for editors: